sapirhender123/Simple-World-Server/README.md

 [link to my live API on Heroku](https://recent-tweets-2021.herokuapp.com/)

 ##### Running the Client #####
-Locally and also in the Docker, you have to write in your browser "localhost:<port>/ If running in Heroku, visit `https://<heroku-app-name>.herokuapp.com/`. <br />
+Locally and in the Docker, go to `localhost:<port>/`.
+To visit the site hosted by Heroku, visit `https://<heroku-app-name>.herokuapp.com/`.
-In user name you have to put the name of the user you want to see his 10 recent tweets (for example: nasa, LindseyStirling).
+For example, visit "/tweet?query=<username>" if you want to see the 10 recent tweets of a specific user (nasa, LindseyStirling, etc).